cloakscreentech/cloakscreen/README.md

 # Cloakscreen

+> **⚠️ UNDER CONSTRUCTION** - This project is currently in active development and **not ready for production use**.
+APIs may change, features are incomplete, and documentation is being updated.
+Please check back soon for the stable release!

 **The Open Source DRM-Based AI Vision Blocking Library**

 Revolutionary content protection that makes your sensitive text **invisible to AI vision models and screenshots** while keeping it perfectly readable for humans.
 Uses browser DRM APIs, **hardware acceleration detection**, and **tamper-proof security** with innovative three-layer rendering to create an impenetrable shield against automated content extraction.